epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

         <img src="assets/img/Europeen burger.avif" alt="Europeen burger.avif" class="img-fluid rounded shadow" id="burger2" style="width: 45%;">
       </div>
       <p class="border border-secondary fs-6 mt-1 p-2 rounded">
-        Comparing American to European humor is like contrasting a burger  that looks perfect in an ad with a subtly crafted gourmet dish .
+        Comparing American to European humor is like contrasting a burger that looks perfect in an ad with a subtly crafted gourmet dish.
 American jokes hit you with all the flash of a well-marketed blockbuster, designed to grab your attention immediately.
-Meanwhile, European humor is more like a delicately seasoned meal  that reveals its depth over time.
+Meanwhile, European humor reveals its depth over time.
 Perhaps one day, we’ll blend these styles to cook up the ultimate comedic dish!
+But let's not forget, someone might take a burger, where someone else would take a fancy dish !
 But let's not forget, the burger is just as delicious 🔥.

       </p>
     </div>
   </div>
   <div class="row justify-content-center">
     <div id="text-container" class="col-5 border border-warning rounded" style="border 2px solid orange; background-color: rgba(255, 165, 0, 0.5); transition: all 0.5s ease;">
-      <p class="p-2">Looking at the average nominations for comedy films by continent, we find that Europe leads with the finesse of a gourmet dish 🍽, accumulating nominations like a chef garners Michelin stars ⭐.
-On the other hand, America, with its fast-food style cinema 🍔, snags fewer nods.
-Perhaps the European secret lies in their subtle, critical recipe 🧑‍🍳, effective in charming juries 🏆.
-Meanwhile, America serves its comedies like burgers: quick and tasty 🍟, but less likely to win stars ✨.
-Maybe a dash of refinement in American comedies could spice up this culinary competition between continents! 🌍 Europeans get nominated more often.
-All that for this! 🎥</p>
+      <p class="p-2">Looking at the average nominations for comedy films by continent, we find that Europe leads with finesse, accumulating nominations like a chef garners Michelin stars. 🍽 Perhaps the European secret lies in their subtle, critical recipe, effective in charming juries. 🎥 On the other hand, America, with its fast-food style cinema 🍔—quick and tasty—convinces fewer critics.
+Maybe a dash of refinement in American comedies could spice up this cross-Atlantic comedy competition! 🍿 🎥</p>
     </div>
     <div class="col-6">
       <img id="graph-frame" class="w-100 rounded" src="assets/img/nomination_plot.png" style="border: 2px solid black; height: 450px; transition: all 0.5s ease;">